Current Patients:

 What is Periodontal Therapy

-Periodontal therapy is a set of treatments that target the gums (the “periodontium”) and the bone that supports your teeth.
+Periodontal therapy is a set of treatments that target the gums (the periodontium) and the bone that supports your teeth.
 The goal is simple: remove the germs that cause infection, let the tissues heal, and prevent future damage.
-Therapy can be non-surgical, like a deep cleaning, or surgical, like repairing gum recession.
-Your dentist will choose the right care based on how advanced your gum disease is.
+Therapy can be non-surgical, such as a deep cleaning, or surgical, such as repairing gum recession.
+Dr. Gartner will choose the right care based on how advanced your gum disease is.

 Periodontal therapy is a team effort.
-Your dental team treats the infection, and you keep the results by brushing, flossing, and following the plan at home.
+Your dental team treats the infection, and you maintain the results by brushing, flossing, and following the at-home plan.

 Periodontal Treatments